-Lamb Moussaka with potatoes is a quick, easy and simple dish packed with veggies and a delicious lamb mince that was spiced through and topped with melted cheese.
+Lamb Moussaka (Mousaka) is a quick, easy classic Greek eggplant casserole made with eggplants (aubergines), potatoes and a spiced ground lamb and topped with melted cheese.

 Check also my Moussaka (Musaka) Greek Recipe.